Google Analytics tags

 In the normally aspirated - non-turbo car an occasional plume of blue smoke can be observed at startup.
 Some say it is due to the boxer layout of the engine where some crankcase oil seeps past the rings as the car sits idle and burns at startup.
 Others suggest it is the result of oil fumes vented from the case/oil tank to the intake that has condensed on the inside of the intake manifold and is pulled into the engine at startup and burns.
 In any event, an occasional plume of blue smoke is normal for these cars.
 If it is a constant issue the oil fill level should be investigated also a higher viscosity oil can be considered in the absence of other gross running symptoms, I would not worry about it too much.

-Special Considerations for the Turbo model varient:
+Special Considerations for the Turbo model variant:

 If your 993 is the Turbo variant there are special considerations to avoid oil smoking at startup.
 One theory is when at rest some oil may backflow into the turbo lubricating system and can cause a small quantity of oil to leak internally to the turbos.
 This oil will burn at startup making for a blue plume of smoke.
 Some argue that this is not plausible because at startup the turbos are cold and any oil present will not be hot enough to initially burn and cause immediate smoking.
-Another theory is much like in the normally asperated Carrera oil vapor is vented to the intake, condenses on the inside of the intake plumbing and is immediatly ingested and burns at start-up and causes the plume.
+Another theory is much like in the normally asperated Carrera oil vapor is vented to the intake, condenses on the inside of the intake plumbing and is immediately ingested and burns at start-up and causes the plume.
 In any event here is what some have done to minimize smoking at startup.

 • Verifying the oil filters used have the internal valving to limit the back-flow such as the Porsche branded Turbo specific filters, the valve can usually be observed through the oil passageway holes in the bottom of the filter.;